 From the city centre of Trivandrum, Kovalam is 17 km.
 There are three beaches in Kovalam along a 17 km stretch.
 These are Samudra, Lighthouse and Hawa beaches.
 The most famous of them is Lighthouse beach.
 It is crescent shaped and has an old lighthouse on a hillock at the southern end.
 The sea is safe for swimming if you do not venture too far out.

-Kannur Fort stands on a cliff by the side off Mapilah Bay.
+Saint Angelo Fort in Kannur stands on a cliff by the side off Mapilah Bay.
 It has a history going back to more than 500 years.
 The waves of Arabian Sea break against one side of the fort.
-It is also known as Saint Angelos Fort.
+It is also known as Kannur Fort.

 If you liked the post, you could…